Connect with us

 Social Premise of Sustainability

 The most productive format for the cultivation is to be very mobile or regularly nomadic in movement, seeing many different designated experiments across diverse altitudes and microclimates in a route across a large area.
 For each additional space added, an additional teammate should be added, and the team should rotate across the locations.
 It will be important to weed out any non-functional teammates or land areas over time and this all comes out in the cycle.
+We built an app that helps with this immensely and gives us units of measurement to show on carbon credit, and in simple green value.

 The installment of excellent species is more possible today than ever.
 It takes only to learn the immediate surrounding nature over a great area of land, know the locations of good food trees and shrubs, and be able to assemble a masterpiece of a meal menu from them to unlock a new level of performance potential.